Rafik-Zaied/personal-site/README.md

 # Personal-Site

 This is the first project in my Start2Impact journey (a learning platform).<br>
-I had to make a personal site, that comprehends a homepage, a bio, a portfolio page that will be updated everytime I will make a new project or learn a new skill, and a contact form.
+I had to make a personal site, that comprehends a homepage, a bio, a portfolio page that will be updated everytime I will make a new project or learn a new skill.

 ## Built With

 - HTML
 - CSS
-- BOOTSTRAP

 ## Contact